aseichter2007/ClipboardConqueror/readme.md

 It will actually mess up funny picking up || after a simple invoke.
 Reccomend |||code|| query for copying code blocks containing ||.
 Or change the default invoke setting.

-[Install Node](https://nodejs.org/) Clipboard Conqueror requires Node and NPM to run.
+[Install Node](https://nodejs.org/) Clipboard Conqueror requires Node to run.
+If nothing happens when you click the scripts, you likely need node.

 Clipboard Conqueror reccomends [KoboldCPP](http://www.github.com/LostRuins/koboldcpp/releases/) for Windows users.
 Kobold does the actual AI LLM processing, Clipboard Conqueror bridges kobold with the clipboard for use anywhere.